pappasam/toml-sort/README.md

 title = "The example"

 # This comment is an orphan because it
-# is seperated from a-section by whitespace
+# is separated from a-section by whitespace

 # This comment is attached to a-section
 [a-section]